 Magnetic Resonance Angiography (MRA) is a technique designed to view the major arteries of the brain.
 Magnetic Resonance Venography (MRV) is designed to view the major veins of the brain.

-Positron Emission Tomography (PET) measures emissions from radioactively labeled chemicals that have been injected into the bloodstream and uses the data to produce two or three-dimensional images of the distribution of the chemicals throughout the brain .
-The positron emitting radioisotopes used are produced by a cyclotron and chemicals are labelled with these radioactive atoms.
-The labeled compound, called a radiotracer, is injected into the bloodstream and eventually makes its way to the brain.
-Sensors in the PET scanner detect the radioactivity as the compound accumulates in different regions of the brain.
+Positron Emission Tomography (PET) measures emissions from radioactively labeled chemicals that have been injected into the bloodstream and uses the data to produce two or three-dimensional images of the distribution of the chemicals throughout the brain.
+The positron-emitting radioisotopes used are produced by a cyclotron and chemicals are labeled with these radioactive atoms.
+The labeled compound called a radiotracer, is injected into the bloodstream and eventually makes its way to the brain.
+Sensors in the PET scanner detect radioactivity as the compound accumulates in different regions of the brain.
 A computer uses the data gathered by the sensors to create multicolored two or three-dimensional images that show where the compound acts in the brain.

 The greatest benefit of PET scanning is that different compounds can show blood flow and oxygen and glucose metabolism in the tissues of the working brain.
 These measurements reflect the amount of brain activity in the various regions of the brain and allow us to learn more about how the brain works.
 More and more PET tracers are being developed to probe different brain functions.